As a successful practice it is very important to learn from our patients when thing haven’t gone exactly as expected.

 8. Severe pain after deep filling or crown.
 Frequency: rare

 This is known as a dentist’s worst nightmare.
 After a deep filing or crown/onlay preparation, the patient develops severe dental pain and the tooth later goes onto needing root canal treatment.
 The key here is that the tooth may have been painless before the deep filling or crown preparation and has only started hurting after the treatment.
 The patient naturally thinks it may be down to the treatment.
-We are still not sure exactly why this happens, but the current thinking is, during tooth preparation the bacteria are shook up within the tooth or the nerve is traumatised as the preparation is near to it.
-This, results in irreversible pulpitis and the future need for a root canal treatment.
-We try our best to avoid this by sealing the dentine tubules with good dentine bonding agents such as Optibond Fl.
+We are still not sure exactly why this happens, but the current thinking is, during tooth preparation and decay (bacteria) removal, the bacteria within the tooth are shook up and infects the nerve or the nerve is traumatised as the preparation is near to it.
+This, results in irreversible pulpitis and the future need for a root canal treatment or extraction.
+We try our best to avoid this by sealing the dentine tubules with good dentine bonding agents such as Optibond Fl when possible.
+However it is not nice for the patient or dentist who may have to do extra treatment which was not in the initial treatment plan.
+A question the patient often asks afterwards is “why could the root canal have not been completed before?.”
+As a general rule, a dentist would never go to start a root canal without evidence of infection or inflammation as it involves not only extra cost and treatment but also involves irreversibly removing a nerve from a tooth and this then startes to reduce the lifespan of that tooth.

 9. Pain after a tooth extraction.
 Frequency: Occasional

 Sometimes after tooth extraction the tooth socket does not heal as expected.
 A localised infection/inflammation known as dry socket may develop.
 There is a higher chance of this developing in patients with Diabetes, periodontal disease, smokers and patients with poor oral hygiene or those with delayed healing.
+This can also happen in patients where the blood clot has come out of the socket after the extraction due to eating, drinking or spitting, the socket then stays empty and the healing is delayed.
 It is treated simply by numbing the area, cleaning the socket and placing a medicament into the socket to enable healing and reducing pain.

 10. Filling or Crown feels “high”.
 Frequency: Occasional